medihack/massanimate/README.md

 ## Dependencies

-Tested with jQuery 1.5.1, but it should work with jQuery >= 1.4.3
+It should work with jQuery >= 1.4.3.
+Tested with Firefox 3/4, Chrome, Opera 11, IE 7/8/9 on Windows and Linux.

 ## Usage